Carnival World, Book One, Chapters 49-51

 Bard cleared his thoughts and continued, “We aren’t coordinating with the sentient computer that operates that satellite as Cyno Sheriffs do from time to time.
 So, that being the case, we will not know when it is monitoring our continent during our mission.
 That being the case, during the time that Bo Regard and his other sheriffs are not with us, if we don’t see Jackal Heads or Rogue Sasquatch, they may still be around.

 “And if that invisibility tech is more common than we think, we may not be able to see the enemy until it is too late.
 And if they have that tech, even the Ebony Satellite scanner may not see it in time to warn us, through Sheriff Bo.
 And while we can see it faintly at night, to know where it is patrolling, during the day we won’t know its location around the planet.
 It just constantly circles the globe scanning the world while doing its daily weather and population patrols.
-So, for the same reason, chances are if we do see one or two Cryptids, we need to keep in mind that as things go, there is always a chance we will see more than is normal.

 “Hopefully, since the force fields that once guarded the penal colony boundaries are just a memory, we still rely on the deterrence that has resulted from the constant, centuries long watch care of the Ebony Knight and the Cyno Sheriff patrols.
 That deterrence is all that keeps the borders safe and quiet for us.”